CaiodeJesus/CaiodeJesus.github.io/_pages/pylibela.md

 - We still have some issues about static members of pyOptimizer: Rec, RefLig, Grids and Parser.
 There are issues with class linkage.
 The methods are compiled, but Python can’t identify the static members on Colab.

-- [I chatted a bit about these issues with ChatGPT]() to gain some insight into this matter.
+- [I chatted a bit about these issues with ChatGPT](https://drive.google.com/file/d/1aAAmklzb6iXtwqUtBZ8H3yoHy7cy9535/view?usp=sharing) to gain some insight into this matter.

 - Tried to adapt some policies suggested by Chat GPT and analyse the errors that appeared.
-The result is in this [file]().
+It was inconclusive.

 - We solved the issue by creating a get_Rec function as shown in the Bogo to Bogo link below.
 We now need to create similar functions with RefLig, Parser and Grids.